Sample code for 30+ languages & platforms

 EXEC sp_OASetProperty @oauth2, 'TokenEndpoint', 'https://chilkat.myshopify.com/admin/oauth/access_token'

--- Replace these with actual values.
+-- Replace this with your actual API KEY (client ID)

 EXEC sp_OASetProperty @oauth2, 'ClientId', 'SHOPIFY_API_KEY'